I bring an adaptable and systemic approach to Massage Therapy that emphasizes results over any one technique or modality.

-My ultimate goal is to empower you to get back to doing things you enjoy.
+Our ultimate goal is to empower you to get back to doing things you enjoy.
 To get there, Mighty Oak has to have healthy roots.

-I approach therapeutic massage care through a systemic, bio-psycho-social lens.
+We approach therapeutic massage care through a systemic, bio-psycho-social lens.
 This means considering the context of your life, your experiences, and your whole body to find the source of your problem.
 Read more...

 What is a ‘systemic approach’ to Massage Therapy?

-I've mentioned that I take a systemic approach to therapeutic massage.
+Mighty Oak takes a systemic approach to therapeutic massage.
 But what does that actually mean?

 Let’s start by defining the word systemic: